 3. Familial Communication System

-- Over 90% of deaf children have parents who do not learn sign language.
-Consequently, most deaf children do not have any formal communication system when they start school.
+- Over 90% of children who are deaf have parents who do not learn sign language.
+Consequently, most children who are deaf do not have any formal communication system when they start school.

 - Oralism (lip reading) is sometimes used.
 However, only 30% of the English language can be read on the lips and the reader must already be familiar with the word to read it on the lips.

-- American Sign Language is the preferred language of deaf and hard of hearing adults.
-Children from deaf families who learn ASL as their primary language typically perform very well in school.
+- American Sign Language is the preferred language of adults who are deaf/hard of hearing.
+Children from deaf families who learn ASL as their primary language typically perform commensurate with their hearing peers in school.

 - Reserve front row seat(s) if possible.
 Seats should be away from windows as sunlight may cause glare making it difficult to see you and/or the interpreter.
-In general when speaking to a deaf person, make sure that the light source is behind the deaf person.
+In general when speaking to a DHH person, make sure that the light source is behind the DHH person.

-- Try to be sure there is an interpreter chair (without arms if possible) available in front of the classroom, facing the deaf student.
+- Try to be sure there is an interpreter chair (without arms if possible) available in front of the classroom, facing the DHH student.

 - Face the class when lecturing whenever possible.
-Deaf and Hearing-Impaired students prefer to alternate between watching the interpreter and watching the instructor.
+DHH students prefer to alternate between watching the interpreter and watching the instructor.

 - The student may take some notes, but a note taker will also be provided in the classroom.